 - Indian Rupee (INR) traces domestic equities lower

-The US Dollar is trading higher across the board on Thursday.
-The US Dollar Index, which measures the greenback versus a basket of major currencies trades +0.2% at the time of writing at 95.03 after gaining 0.95% in the previous session.
+The US Dollar is rising across the board.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at +0.23% at the time of writing at 100.16 after strong gains in the previous session.

 The US dollar is rising for a 10th straight day on Tuesday, tracing bond yields higher and ahead of the latest inflation data.